google/rerast/README.md

 [![Latest Version](https://img.shields.io/crates/v/rerast.svg)](https://crates.io/crates/rerast)
 [![Build Status](https://travis-ci.org/google/rerast.svg?branch=master)](https://travis-ci.org/google/rerast)

-Rerast is a tool for transforming Rust code using rules.
+Rerast is a search/replace tool for Rust code using rules.
 A rule consists of a search pattern, a replacement and possibly some placeholders that can appear in both the search pattern and the replacement.
 Matching is done on syntax, not on text, so formatting doesn't matter.
 Placeholders are typed and must match the type found in the code for the rule to apply.

 ## Installation